 2. Congestive Heart Failure (CHF):

 ACE inhibitors cause both arteriolar and vasodilatation in CHF patients; reduce afterload as well as preload.

 3. Myocardial infarction:

 4. Prophylaxis in high cardiovascular risk subjects:

-ACE inhibitors are protective in high cardiovascular risk subjects even when there is no associated hypertension or left ventricular dysfunction.
-ACE inhibitors may improved endothelial function.
+ACE inhibitors are protective in high cardiovascular-risk subjects even when there is no associated hypertension or left ventricular dysfunction.
+ACE inhibitors may improve endothelial function.

 5. Diabetic nephropathy:

 Prolonged ACE inhibitor therapy has been found to prevent or delay end-stage renal disease in type I as well as type II diabetics.

 6. Nondiabetic nephropathy:

 ACE inhibitors reduce proteinuria by decreasing the pressure gradient across glomerular capillaries and altering membrane permeability.